 Trey Mancini had three hits, including his 13th homer on a solo shot in the first.
 Wilkerson had an RBI single in the fifth, and Davis added a run-scoring double in the sixth.
 Alberto had two hits, giving him eight in the three-game series.

-Rangers: DH-OF Shin-Soo Choo sat out a day after getting hit by a pitch on his left wrist, which set up the game-winning hit in the 12th inning. ...
+Rangers: DH-OF Shin-Soo Choo sat out a day after getting hit by a pitch on his left wrist, which set up the game-winning hit in the 12th inning.
+Texas manager Chris Woodward said he didn't want Choo to swing a bat Thursday and was considering sitting him again Friday. ...
 Kiner-Falefa left after seven innings because of a jammed right middle finger.

 Orioles: RHP Gabriel Ynoa (0-2, 5.06 ERA) is set for his third straight start in the opener of a three-game series at Houston on Friday night.
 Ynoa's first nine appearances of the season were out of the bullpen.
 He has allowed 10 hits and six runs — four earned — in nine innings as a starter.